datareeper/CurricularComplexity/README.md

 ### 3.3.2 Bottleneck courses
 In highly sequenced curricular, like those found in STEM, there is often a concept of a *gateway*, *weed-out*, *gatekeeper*, or *bottleneck course*.
 These courses tend to be difficult, foundational courses that present the most significant barriers to student progress.
 In Curricular Analytics, a course with a high cruciality tends to identify such *bottleneck course*.
 However, what if you wanted to define what a bottleneck course means to you?
 This is accomplished using the *find_bottlenecks* function.

 The *find_bottlenecks* function has five inputs, one of which is optional.
-Given an inputed plan of study, the user specifies the minimum number of prerequisites, the minimum number of courses the course serves as a prerequisite for (i.e., *"postreqs"*), and the minimum number of total connections.
+Given an inputted plan of study, the user specifies the minimum number of prerequisites, the minimum number of courses the course serves as a prerequisite for (i.e., *"postreqs"*), and the minimum number of total connections.
 You can also specify whether you'd like to include corequisites in the calculation; it is *TRUE* by default.
 Suggested values from the original paper (Wigdahl et al., 2013) would suggest typical usage is  find_bottleneck(),3,3,5), which are provided by default.

 ```{r}
 find_bottlenecks(example_plan_of_study,min_prereq = 3, min_postreq = 3, min_connections = 5,include_coreqs = TRUE)